Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Conclusions and outlook

-However, the most salient feature of this model is the Flavon field, which has FV couplings with fermions.
-Whithin the scenarios discussed here, the 4th Higgs boson $H_F$ is dominted by its Flavon ($S_1$) component.
-The size of its coupling with top quarks, will be given by the factor $\kappa_4 \,\tilde{Z}^u_{33}$, where: $ \kappa_4 = c_4 \cos\theta v/u$, which is of order $0.1$ for $v/u=0.1$, while $\tilde{Z}^u_{33}\simeq 0.1$ (within scenario that we called set 1).
+However, the most salient feature of this model is the flavon field, which has FV couplings with fermions.
+Within the scenarios discussed here, the fourth Higgs boson $H_F$ is dominated by its flavon ($s_1$) component.
+The size of its coupling with top quarks, will be given by the factor $\kappa_4 \,\tilde{Z}^u_{33}$, where: $ \kappa_4 = O^T_{14} \cos\beta_1 v/u$, which is of order $0.1$ for $v/u=0.1$, while $\tilde{Z}^u_{33}\simeq 0.5$ (within the scenario that we called Z appearing in Table \ref{Zmatrix}).
 Thus, we will have a coupling of order $10^{-2}$ (compare with the SM top-Higgs coupling which is of order 0.7).
 Thus $H_F$ could be produced through gluon fusion (top loop), with a cross-section of order $3\times 10^{-4}$ times the SM Higgs cross section.
-Despite the fact that the cross section seems quite suppressed, one has the advantage of the clean signature of Flavon decays, such as the LFV mode $H_F \to \tau \mu$, which will have a B.R. similar to the ones for the FC modes.
-A detailed study of this mechanism at the VLHC with 100 TeV c.m. energy is underway \cite{OurFlvnVLHC}.
+Despite the fact that the cross section seems quite suppressed, one has the advantage of the clean signature of flavon decays, such as the LFV mode $H_F \to \tau \mu$, which will have a B.R. similar to the ones for the FC modes.
+A detailed study of this mechanism at the very Large Hadron Collider with 100 TeV c.m. energy is underway \cite{OurFlvnVLHC}.